louai111/Infusion-Pump/README.md

 <video width="720" height="480" controls>
   <source src="Illustration_Vid.mp4" type="video/mp4">
-  Your browser does not support the video tag.
+  Sorry, your browser does not support embedded videos.
+You can <a href="Illustration_Vid.mp4">download the video here</a>.
 </video>

 This project presents an **Arduino-based infusion pump** with an integrated **drug library feature**.
 Designed to ensure safe and accurate delivery of intravenous fluids and medications, this system supports two operational modes: manual input of the flow rate or automatic calculation based on drug selection and patient age.